NuGet/Insights/README.md

 Note that you cannot use Azurite since the latest version of it does not support Azure Table Storage.

 1. Clone the repository.
-2. Open the solution in Visual Studio (ExplorePackages.sln).
+2. Open the solution in Visual Studio (NuGet.Insights.sln).
 3. Make sure the Azure Storage Emulator is running.
 4. Press F5 to launch the website (the Website project).
 It's the default startup project.
 5. Click on the "Admin" link in the navigation bar.